zpaulovics/datetimepicker-rails/README.md

 ```
    $ rails generate datetimepicker_rails:install
 ```
-if you want to use the default Glyphicon icons for the pickers, or execute the following command
+if you want to use the default Glyphicon icons for the pickers.

+To use the Font-Awesome icons for the pickers, execute the following command (only for version v4.0.0+)
 ```
   $ rails generate datetimepicker_rails:install Font-Awesome
 ```
-to use the Font-Awesome icons for the pickers.

 The current version will copy the required files to your projects 'vendor/assets' directory (not to the gem's vendor/assets directory as before).
 That makes it possible to tailor by your projects